 - Fill tub or sink with enough cold water to fully cover the denim.

 - Add 4-5 cups of distilled white vinegar.
 Vinegar is a natural cleaning agent, disinfectant, and deodorizer.
 It also sets dark colors like indigo or black.
 Since it's not a detergent and has no fragrance, it's better for the environment as well as your skin.

 - Turn the denim inside out.
-Rub or agitate the water around the areas of your denim which has the heaviest soiling (I.E. seat, knees, cuffs).
-Allow denim to soak for 20 minutes.
+Rub or agitate the water around the areas of your denim which have the heaviest soiling (i.e. seat, knees, cuffs).
+Allow denim to soak for 20 minutes then drain.

 - Refill tub or sink with cold water only.
 This will be the final rinse.
 Soak the denim again for another 20 minutes.

 - Remove denim from water and hang to dry.
 If you hang it inside, place an old towel down to catch any of the excess water and indigo drip.
 Once dry, the denim will be clean and smell like new again.

 We recommend repeating the procedure every 3-6 months depending on where you live and how hard you wear your denim.
 Our denim washing procedure applies to denim shirts and jackets as well.

 Generally, using your belt and wallet on a daily basis allows them to soak up enough of your natural oils.
 Every now and then, give them a light coating of Red Wing oil, conditioner, or Bear Grease with a brush/soft cloth.
 Let it dry for 24 hours after applying and buff out.
 Beware that using a conditioner or oil will darken the leather.

 Leather boots require cleaning and conditioning from time to time.
 Most new leather products already have enough oil embedded into them to protect it, but from age and wear, this protectant dries out.

 - Make sure the leather is clean and dry.
 For boots, remove the laces as well as any mud, dust, and debris with a stiff brush or damp cloth.
 Allow to dry.